zzzace2000/laravel-medialibrary/v3/advanced-usage/consuming-events.md

 has been stored.

 ### ConversionCompleteEvent
-This event is fired when a conversion has been completed
+This event is fired when a conversion has been completed.

 The event has two public properties: